MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 1. You are colocated when avatars disappear and nametags appearing above people's head.

-1. Its probably easiest if only one person does all of the invites one at a time (not group select).
+1. It's recommended that only the host does all the invites, one at a time (not group select).

 To resolve any issues, participants can leave and rejoin the space.